-A gender-neutral bathroom at my field site, where someone drew a feminized half body to make the sign look gender neutral.
+A gender-neutral bathroom where someone drew a feminized half body to make the sign look gender neutral.
 Yet, the text below continues to say that this is a man's bathroom.

 Transgender People and Medical Institutions